“Welcome back to the United States, Mister Lee.”

 These are some of the best eight words to hear first thing in the morning.

 When I lived in Chile, I made the Chile-U.S. trip with some regularity.
-In this example, I’m entering the United States after flying in from Santiago de Chile.
-Through passport control, and baggage claim and transfer, I’m off onto the next stage of my travel.
+In the following example, I’m entering the United States after the 10-hour overnight/red-eye flight from Santiago de Chile.
+After passport control, baggage claim, and baggage transfer, I’m off onto the next stage of my travel.

 The folks at U.S. Customs and Border Protection are doing their jobs the best they can.
-I know most officers aren’t (deliberately) grumpy; in the same way, most travelers aren’t seeking trouble.
+I know most officers aren’t (deliberately) grumpy; similarly, most travellers aren’t seeking trouble.

-Instead of the ill-tempered tactic which is sure to fire off a crappy start to everyone’s day, I’ve often gone with another approach.
+Instead of the ill-tempered tactic which is sure to fire off a crappy start to everyone’s day, I’ve gone with a different approach.

-Frequent travel between Chile and the United States for me meant boarding an American Airlines Boeing-767 plane in Santiago, Chile.
-Ten hours later, the plane lands at either Miami or Dallas Fort-Worth (DFW).
-I always have ongoing flights, and both availability and transfer-times are much better for me at DFW.
-Traveling frequently in and out of DFW, my colleagues at Gemini Observatory could tell you where in the airport the best places are to shop, nap, eat, and have beer.
+The frequent travel between Chile and the United States for me meant boarding American Airlines planes in Santiago, Chile.
+Nine to ten hours later, I’m in either Miami or Dallas Fort-Worth (DFW).
+Most of the time, I have ongoing flights, and both the availability and “buffer” transfer-times are much better for me at DFW.
+As we all travel frequently in and out of DFW, my colleagues at Gemini Observatory could tell you where the best places in the airport are to shop, nap, eat, and drink beer.

 Customs form filled out?
 Front and back?
 Check.